 Mathematical Methods for Molecular Science

-The first edition of this text will be published by University Science Books in Summer 2022.
-A list of errata and revisions for Version 2.0 are available.
+The first edition of this text was published by University Science Books in 2022.
+University Science Books was acquired by MIT Press in 2025.
+A list of errata and revisions are available.

 Supplement on Kinetic Models of Infectious Disease